mbookham7/crdb-azure-encryption-locality/README.md

-# CockroachDB in Kubernetes with Encrypted Stores
+# CockroachDB in Kubernetes with an Encrypted Store and Pod Locality Enabled

 In this repo we will deploy CockroachDB into Kubernetes with encrypted disks.